 Book Your Free Consultation With a Lawyer Experienced in Birth Injuries & Birth Injury Malpractice

-If you or your child suffered a birth injury and you suspect negligence on the part of one or more healthcare providers, fill in the form below or contact Annette Lefebvre Avocats at 514-288-1114 today for a free consultation.
+If your newborn suffered an injury during birth and you suspect negligence on the part of one or more healthcare providers, fill in the form below or contact Annette Lefebvre Avocats at 514-288-1114 today for a free consultation.

 Birth Injury Committed by Doctors, Nurses or Midwives

 Birth trauma pertains to injuries sustained by newborns during pregnancy, labor, delivery, or the immediate post-delivery period.
 The condition can be detected soon after birth or may take longer to become apparent.
 Despite modern obstetric techniques, birth injuries continue to occur throughout Quebec.
 The lasting effects of this trauma are often life-altering.

 Complications during childbirth can endanger the lives of both mother and child.
 Medical errors, whether through incompetence or negligence, can cause result in serious problems with lifelong implications.
 Some of the most common issues are fetal distress, birth injuries, maternal injuries, delayed delivery, and misdiagnosis or failure to diagnose.

 Fetal distress may arise due to mistakes during labor and delivery that cause the baby to suffer from oxygen deprivation, resulting in severe brain damage, or even death.
 Medical errors during delivery can cause physical injuries to the infant, such as nerve damage, broken bones, or brain damage.
 Additionally, injury to the mother may result from medical errors during delivery, such as significant tears, hemorrhaging or infections.

 Delayed delivery, a dangerous situation for both mother and baby, can arise if medical professionals do not promptly act upon signs of fetal distress or consider assisted birth in a labor which is protracted and not progressing.